Linear dynamics of the adjoint of a unilateral weighted shift operator: Dynamics of the adjoint

 \subsection{Notable differences: eigenvectors, periodic vectors, and a zero-one law}

-We establish a couple of curious results which show that the forward weighted shifts $F_{w}$ on the space $\ell^p_{a,b}$ are very different from the classical unilateral weighted shifts.
-The adjoint of an unweighted forward shift operator $F$ can have a non-zero periodic vector without $F$ being hypercyclic, which is in sharp contrast to the case of the classical weighted shifts.
+We establish a couple of curious results which show that the forward weighted shifts $F_{w}$ on the space $\ell^p_{a,b}$ behave very differently from the classical unilateral weighted shifts.
+The adjoint of an unweighted forward shift operator $F$ can have a non-zero periodic vector without $F^{*}$ being hypercyclic, which is in sharp contrast to the case of the classical weighted shifts.
 On another direction, a well known result states that if a unilateral or bilateral weighted backward shift on the corresponding $\ell^p$ spaces, has an orbit admitting a non-zero limit point, then the operator has a dense orbit, cf. Chan and Seceleanu \cite{Kit1}.
-The same holds for weighted backward shifts on $\ell^p(\mathbb{N}_0)$.
 This property is known as a zero-one law of orbital limit points for hypercyclicity, and we refer to Abakumov and Abbar \cite{Abakumov-Abbar}, Bonilla et al. \cite{Bonilla-Cardeccia}, and Chan and Seceleanu \cite{Kit} for more on this topic.
 Such a law does not hold for $F^*_w$ defined on the dual of $\ell^p_{a,b}$, as proved below.
 These interesting properties of $F^*$ will be based on a suitable extension of the domain of the map $z\mapsto ev_z$, where $ev_z$ denotes the evaluation functional at $z$.
-Recall that, in \cite{Bonilla-Cardeccia} the authors have obtained a non-hypercyclic weighted backward shift on $c_0(\mathbb{Z})$, with an orbit admitting non-zero weak sequential limit.
+Recall that in \cite{Bonilla-Cardeccia} the authors have obtained a non-hypercyclic weighted backward shift on $c_0(\mathbb{Z})$, with an orbit admitting non-zero weak sequential limit points.
+(We say that a vector $u$ is a weak sequential limit point of a subset $A$ of a Banach space $X$ if there exists $\{u_n\}$ in $A$, which converges to $u$ weakly.)